WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-01-13-Diary-of-a-developer-fixing-their-own-lazy-mistake.markdown

 the TDD process.

 And of course, it was end-to-end testing that exposed my mistake.
+I found a problem in my code that I didn't notice because I skipped my unit testing, but by skipping the unit testing I jumped right to a different, bigger, earlier problem that wasn't apparent to me when I was doing everything via unit testing.
 Chew on that little paradox for a bit...

 Some sloppy testing alerted me to a problem